 - 1. How many ways do you use water each day?
 How much water do you use?
-(Showering, 5 gal/min; toilet flushing, 6 gal.; brushing teeth, 2 gal.; hand washing, 2 gal.; automatic dishwasher, 15 gal./load; washing machine, 20-30 gal./load.)
+(Showering, 5 gal/min; toilet flushing, 6 gal.; brushing teeth, 2 gal.; hand washing, 2 gal.; automatic dishwasher, 15 gal./ load; washing machine, 20-30 gal./load.)
 How could you save water in your daily activities? - 2.
 Minnesota is richly blessed with water resources, but easy access to usable water varies across the state.
 Why might one well hit water at 30 feet and another might not reach water until 75 feet or more?
 (It depends on the distance water is from the surface of the earth.
-The depth of aquifers and usable groundwater varies.) - What are some challenges to our water resources?
-(Growing population; greater per capita water use; industry and agricultural needs; excessive suburban water use; development decisions like cutting trees; animal and human activities around shorelines; trash or pollution, etc.)
+The depth of aquifers and usable groundwater varies.) - 3.
+What are some challenges to our water resources?
+(Growing population; greater per capita water use; industry and agricultural needs; excessive suburban water use; development decisions like cutting trees; animal and human activities around shorelines; trash or pollution, years with low rainfall or little snow, etc.)